 Black Diamond Highline Stretch $400 Performance 12.7 oz.
 3L BD.dry Yes Yes

-Editor's note: "Packable" indicates the jacket has a stuff pocket.
+Editor's note: "Packable" indicates the jacket has a dedicated stuff pocket.

 About Our Testing Process

 Our current list of 17 rain jackets represents the crème de la crème of these hardy shells.
 To truly test the mettle of each model, we take them on rigorous, real-world adventures, gauging their ability to keep us dry and protected in wet environments.
 We focus on key features like durability, packability, and breathability to help decide which jackets are best suited for technical performance use or more casual, daily wear.
 We know that not every outdoor mission is the same, which is why we included a relatively broad variety.
-As the competition evolves and changes, we’ll keep our finger on the pulse of the rain jacket market, testing new models and technologies to continue updating the list above.
+As the competition evolves and changes, we’ll keep our finger on the pulse of the market, testing new models and technologies to continue updating the list above.
+We took a similar approach with our round-up of the best women’s rain jackets.

 Rain jackets (group shot in Patagonia)